College or School Membership

 - 16,000 individual members and subscribers

-- Take part in regular Knowledge Sharing Events
+- Individuals of our listed corporate members can take part in regular Knowledge Sharing Events

 - Links to industry for your staff and students – to facilitate placements, student projects, employability and dissemination of research